 CBDG funding is administered by the Vermont Community Development Program (VCDP) within DHCD.
-In FY 2022, VCDP awarded grants of approximately \$4.3 million for affordable housing development and another \$1.2 million in Recovery Housing funds to three projects serving Vermonter's recovering from substance use.
+In FY 2023, VCDP awarded grants of more than \$6.4 million for affordable housing development.
+In addition, VCDP awarded about \$640,000 in additional funding to two previously awarded Recovery Housing projects serving Vermonter's recovering from substance use.
 Projects that support affordable housing, job creation and retention, public facilities and public services are eligible and encouraged to apply for CDBG funding.
 The highest priorities are creating affordable housing and employment opportunities for low- and moderate- income individuals, with preference for facilitating development and growth in Designated Downtowns and Village Centers.

 Only Vermont municipalities are eligible to apply for VCDP funding through a competitive, needs based application process.
-Funding levels, maximum and minimum grant requests, selection criteria, State priorities, and application assistance can be found in the Consolidated Plan itself and at the VCDP website7.
+Funding levels, maximum and minimum grant requests, selection criteria, State priorities, and application assistance can be found in the Consolidated Plan itself and at the VCDP website.

-7 http://accd.vermont.gov/community-development/funding-incentives/vcdp
+&lt;sup>6 http://accd.vermont.gov/community-development/funding-incentives/vcdp

 The VCDP must expend at least 70% of its HUD Award over a period of three program years to fund activities that principally benefit persons of low and moderate income.
-In FY22, VCDP awarded 4 new housing grants for 142 units, including 117 LMI, or 82%.
+In FY23, VCDP awarded 13 new housing grants for 278 units, including 255 LMI, or 92%.
 Grants for activities which aid in the prevention or elimination of slums and blight or that are designed to meet urgent community development needs do not necessarily provide a direct benefit to persons with low and moderate incomes and must be drawn from the remaining 30% of the CDBG award over a period of three program years.